 Check out our full review of VyprVPN here

-Read our full review of Buffered
+Read our full Ivacy review.

 When I lived in China, I mostly used Astrill.
 Individual plans are available if you only use one device, or get a family plan for a few dollars more and connect every laptop and phone in the house.
 The app is great, allowing users to either connect to a simple HTTP proxy in a couple seconds or opt for a full VPN connection.
 Download speeds are solid enough to stream video if you pick a server without a heavy load.
 Subscribers get many locations to choose from.
-The live phone and chat support teams are experienced dealing with customers in China.
+The live phone and chat support teams are experienced in dealing with customers in China.

 Prices are mid-range with a lot of optional add-ons.